scottrlarson/profession/content/home/about.md

   Once you’ve paid money for a product, the manufacturer shouldn’t be able to dictate how you use it—it’s yours.
 Ownership means you should be able to open, hack, repair, upgrade, or tie bells on it.
 Support sane <a href="https://www.fightforthefuture.org/fixcopyright/">copyright legislation</a>.</div>

 <div class="alert-container">Are you being affected by the Northern California fires?
 If you are a first responder for the Northern California fires, or a victim of a <a href="updates/update-fema-scam">FEMA Scam</a>, or need help <a href="services/data/recovery">recovering lost, or damaged data</a>, I can help. <a href="#contact">Contact me</a> to setup a free evaluation of your situation.
-First Responders & Fire victims receive 25% off, use the FIRE25 code when paying and I will take 25% off your bill of service.</div>
+First Responders & Fire victims receive 25% off, use the FIRECODE25 when paying and I will take 25% off your bill of service.</div>

 <div class="panel-group" id="accordion">
   <div class="panel panel-default">